doneill612/tensor-wrap/contributing.md

     and your proposed solution.

 ## Features
-Similarly to fixing bugs, if you design a new feature and are happy with the result, feel free to open a [pull request](https://github.com/doneill612/tensor-wrap/pulls).
+If you design a new feature and are happy with the result, feel free to open a [pull request](https://github.com/doneill612/tensor-wrap/pulls).
 Make sure the pull request has a clear and concise description of the feature you are adding, and make sure that it includes appropriate unit tests and results.